antoinetlc/Real3D/README.md

-# reaslistic_3D_renderer
+# Real3D

-Real3D is an open-source software for real-time realistic rendering.
+Real3D is an open-source software for real-time realistic renderings.
-It allows to load reflectance maps (diffuse, specular, roughness and normal maps) in order to make photorealistic renderings in real-time.
-The program allows rendering and animation under point light source illumination and environment mapping.
+It can load reflectance maps (diffuse, specular, roughness and normal maps) in order to make photorealistic renderings in real-time.
+The program allows rendering and animation under a point light source illumination and an environment map.

 ####VERSION
 Version 1.0